Krasnomakov-Bureau-Info/cogSOC/README.md

 ## 🧬 Evolution Path

+0. ⚪ Informational Bureau (current stage)
 1. 🟢 Live tracking and informing (conceptual/analytical)
 2. 🟡 Active incident responding (simulated/analytical)
+3. 🟠 Active threat hunting (evolving from defense to attack stage)
-3. 🔴 Advanced analytical modeling of adversary TTPs (simulated)
+4. 🔴 Advanced analytical modeling of adversary TTPs (simulated)

 > **Note:** The "evolution path" above is a conceptual framework for analytical maturity, not a commitment to operational activity.